-Last week (April 23) Ormond Beach police arrested 66-year-old Richard Marcelle, a Board member of The Village community HOA, after he fired a gun to threaten three teens at community pool
+Ormond Beach, Fla., police have arrested 66-year-old Richard Marcelle, a board member of The Village community homeowners association (HOA), after he reportedly fired a gun to threaten three teens at a community pool.

-According to the narrative posted by News Daytona Beach, Marcelle approached the teens and demanded they leave the pool stating the communal area closed at sunset.
-The trio peacefully agreed to leave, as they didn’t intend to violate any rules; but as they gathered their belongings one noticed that the posted pool rules showed the area closed at 10 p.m., not “sunset” as Marcelle claimed.
-After seeing the official posted sign, they approached Marcelle at the front of the pool’s clubhouse and informed him of his error.
+According to the news site, Marcelle went up to the teenagers and insisted that they had to leave because the pool had closed at sunset.
+The trio peacefully agreed to go, since they didn’t intend to violate any rules; but as they were gathering their belongings, they read the sign by the pool noting that the area closed at 10 p.m., not “sunset,” as Marcelle claimed.
+So they went to see Marcelle at the pool’s clubhouse and informed him of his error.

-Marcelle told them the rules changed and they needed to leave.
+Marcelle told them the rules had changed and they needed to leave.

 Oh, the audacity.

-The victims fled, likely in immense fear, as Marcelle followed them to their car.
-After quickly writing down Marcelle’s tag number off of his vehicle, the teens left the area and ultimately told their parents who helped them file police reports.
+The teens fled, likely in immense fear, as Marcelle followed them to their car.
+After quickly writing down Marcelle’s tag number from his car, the teens left the area.

-Reports haven’t released the race of the teens involved…but we can probably take an educated guess.
-Regardless of race, no one should have to face the barrel of a loaded gun for simply swimming.
+Reports haven’t released the race of the teens involved, although we will note that the mother of the 16-year-old is white.
+But regardless of race, no one should have to face the barrel of a loaded gun for simply swimming.

-Marcelle was booked into the Volusia County Jail on May 1, charged with three counts of aggravated assault with a deadly weapon and discharging a firearm in public.
-Jail records show he posted $35,000 bond and is no longer in custody.
+Marcelle was booked and charged on May 1 with three counts of aggravated assault with a deadly weapon and discharging a firearm in public after all three teens identified him in a photo lineup.
+He reportedly posted a $35,000 bond.

 Correction: Sept.
 19, 2019, 8:40 p.m.
 ET: This story has been edited to clarify the date Richard Marcelle was arrested, to remove unattributed text and to add fuller sourcing.